 Over the past several decades, the art and science of designing systems for thriving has matured into a vibrant frontier of knowledge, policy, and practice.
-Other countries, as well as a growing group of cities and major institutions, have embraced equitable wellbeing as their chief concern, backed by budget authority and transparent dashboards to chart progress.
+Other countries, as well as a growing group of cities and major institutions, have embraced equitable well-being as their chief concern, backed by budget authority and transparent living standards.
 More remains to be discovered, but the work of advancing well-being for people and places is becoming increasingly practical.